quiltdata/t4/UserDocs.md

 ## Installation

-Make sure that you have Python 3.6 or higher, and have the [AWS CLI](https://aws.amazon.com/cli/) command line tool (via `pip install aws-cli`).
+Ensure that you have Python 3.6, and the [AWS CLI](https://aws.amazon.com/cli/) (`pip install aws-cli`).

 If this is your first time using AWS, run the following to store the IAM credentials you wish to use with T4:
 ```
 $ aws configure
 ```

-If you already have AWS credentials set up, you may want to initialize your credentials in a Quilt-specific [profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html).
+You may wish create a Quilt-specific [profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html).

-Once this is done, install T4 with `pip`:
+Install T4:

 ```
 $ pip install git+https://github.com/quiltdata/t4.git#subdirectory=ocean